We should be notified immediately when a person dies. However, you cannot report a death or apply for survivors benefits online.

 Please select the benefit you will be applying for from the list below to see what information and documents you may need when you apply:

-If you don't have all the documents you need, don't delay signing up for Social Security.
+If you don't have all the documents you need, don't delay applying for Social Security.

 In many cases, your local Social Security office can contact your state Bureau of Vital Statistics and verify your information online at no cost to you.
 If we can't verify your information online, we can still help you get the information you need.